Zone Face Lift

 • Can also improve skin tone and appearance, as better circulation and muscle stimulation help achieve a healthy glow.

-It’s often used alone or as part of the Zone Face Lift treatment, enhancing both emotional and physical wellbeing.
+It’s often used alone or as part of the Zone Face Lift treatment, enhancing both emotional and physical well-being.

 Facial Reflexology has all the benefits and principles of traditional Foot Reflexology.
-It is deeply relaxing with immediate effects due to the close proximity to the brain and central nervous system.
+It is deeply relaxing with immediate effects due to its close proximity to the brain and central nervous system.
 Once the reflex points are activated a direct response occurs in the corresponding area of the body.
 This helps the body’s healing process, improving circulation and nerve supply as well as the release of toxins.
 Treatments also stimulate collagen and elastin which gives the effect of tighter, plumper more radiant skin.

 Having trained with the world renowned Ziggie Bergman, founder of ‘The Bergman Method’ Facial Reflexology, and Zone Face Lift, Sharron offer these specialist and unique treatment here at Cheshire Lasers.